rakhaalif/rakhaalif/README.md

 My journey through the **DBS Coding Camp x Dicoding (MBKM)** program has equipped me with hands-on experience in the end-to-end data science lifecycle, from data processing to deploying machine learning models.

-- 🔭 I’m currently working on sharpening my Deep Learning and MLOps skills.
+- 🔭 I’m currently working on projects that transform complex data into business value, combining deep analytical insights with robust machine learning engineering.
-- 🌱 I’m currently learning about deploying models at scale.
+- 🌱 I’m currently learning how to communicate data stories more effectively to stakeholders and best practices for monitoring ML models in production.
-- 📫 How to reach me: **emailanda@example.com**
+- 📫 How to reach me: rakhaalifathallah123@gmail.com

 ### 🛠️ Tech Stack & Tools
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)